CrunchyData/pgCompare/README.md

 java -jar conferodc --batch=0 --check
 ```

 This recheck process is useful when transactions may be in flight during the initial comparison.
 The recheck only checks the rows that have been flagged with a descrepancy.
-If the row(s) still does not match, details will be reported.
-Otherwise, the row will be cleared and marked in-sync.
+If the rows still do not match, details will be reported.
+Otherwise, the rows will be cleared and marked in-sync.

 # Properties